1A3Dev/REPO-TierSpawnConfig/README.md

 - How long it takes for enemies to respawn
 - Which spawn groups should be disabled - for example `Enemy - Thin Man,Enemy - Slow Walker` would stop the shadow child and trudge from spawning

+> Note: In multiplayer there is a limit of 1000 networked objects, if 900 objects is reached the mod will stop spawning enemies to prevent an exception happening!

 ### Enemy Spawn Groups

 You can view the latest list of the latest enemy spawn groups at: https://1a3.uk/games/repo/diffs/beta?tab=3&tabEnemies=1